Test of Oral Proficiency (TOP) Exam Overview

 TOP Exam Registration

-TOP Administration III for Winter quarter will be held on February 19th, February 26th, and March 5th, 2021.
-Registration for Administration III is currently open.
+TOP Administration IV for Spring quarter will be held on April 30th, May 14th, and May 21st, 2021.
+Registration for Administration IV is currently open.

 Please register here for the exam.
 If you receive a message saying “registration is closed,” this means all spots are currently full.